Booker, Graham come to Menendez's defense

 Kelly described his scramble to piece together his boss' travel history after a 2012 "salacious, false press article" raised questions about the relationship between Menendez and Melgen, and said his work was being supervised by Perkins Coie attorney Marc Elias.

-Elias has found himself at the center of a different political firestorm this week with revelations that he retained an intelligence firm to conduct opposition research on then-presidential candidate Donald Trump as part of his law firm's representation of the Clinton campaign.
+Elias has found himself at the center of a different political firestorm this week with revelations that he retained an intelligence firm to conduct opposition research on then-presidential candidate Donald Trump as part of his law firm's representation of the Hillary Clinton campaign.

 It remains unclear whether Menendez will ultimately take the witness stand in his own defense as the eighth week of trial wraps up Thursday.

-Note: CORRECTION: An earlier version of this story misidentified the country of origin for a refugee who testified on Menendez's behalf.
-The refugee was from Cyprus.